 Also, consider roadschooling if your work schedule and budget can handle it.

-Coping with Home school Burnout #6: Give up some things.
+Coping with Home school Burnout #6: Give up on a stretched extracurricular schedule.

 You may be feeling the homeschool burnout because you’re being pulled in too many directions.